 In the past this grant has carried an age limit of 35 years.
 This age limit has now been lifted, however the RAS Foundation remains committed to fostering youth leadership and will earmark a portion of the available grant funding to projects driven by young people.

 What types of projects are eligible?

-The RASF will consider ideas that deliver strong community benefits and result in enhanced economic and social outcomes.
-Projects that involve collaboration between people in your town and deliver sustained and broad community benefit will be highly regarded.
-Applicants will be passionate about rural and regional NSW, well-connected with other local leaders and have a good understanding of the issues affecting their community.
+The RASF invites ideas that deliver strong community benefits and result in enhanced economic and social outcomes for your community.
+Projects that involve collaboration between people in your town and deliver sustained and broad community benefits will be highly regarded.
+Applicants will be passionate about rural and regional NSW, and have a good understanding of any issues affecting their community.

 Infrastructure for local showgrounds and Show Societies are eligible.
-The improvements must demonstrate that they go beyond benefiting just the local Show Society in running the local Show, but rather something that enables broader use by other community groups to run on-going projects or programs.
+The improvements must demonstrate that they go beyond benefiting just the local Show Society in running the local Show, but rather enabling broader use by other community groups to run on-going projects or programs.

 What projects are not eligible?